Initial results of the TRIUMF ultracold advanced neutron source

 A prominent difference between the simulation and the experimental data is that the experimental data rises linearly with beam current, whereas the simulated UCN counts tend to saturate.
 The saturation observed in the simulation is caused by increasing temperature $T$ in the UCN production volume and horizontal guide, which reduces the neutron storage lifetime in the He-II as $1/\tau_{\rm He}=BT^7$ where we assumed $B=\SI{0.016}{K^{-7}s^{-1}}$~\cite{bib:ssthesis}.
 In our thermal simulations of the UCN source, the temperature increase is not uniform and is caused by higher heat load increasing (1) the temperature gradient inside the superfluid in the long, horizontal channel (via the Gorter-Mellink heat conductivity function); (2) the temperature gap between the superfluid helium and our main heat exchanger HEX1 (via Kapitza resistance); (3) the temperature gap between the copper of HEX1 and the $^3$He (via extrapolated $^3$He boiling data and Kapitza resistance); and (4) the temperature of the $^3$He at the top of HEX1.
-Since temperature differences across interfaces and inside superfluid helium tend to decrease for higher temperatures, the overall temperature increase in the production volume is somewhat softened compared to what might be expected if HEX1 were kept at constant temperature.

-The fact that the data does not tend to saturate with beam current, being rather well-described by the linear fit in Fig.~\ref{fig:ucn-vs-current}, is an exciting result.
-It might signify that future liquid helium UCN sources similar to ours~({\it e.g.} \cite{bib:albertpaper,bib:turlybekuly}) could be capable of supporting higher power and higher neutron fluxes than anticipated.
-The result carries intense interest for the UCN physics community.
-A more detailed analysis of the heater and cryogenic data will be necessary to determine whether the deviation from the model is due to the transient nature of the heating, the nature of the heat conduction (be it in the quantum turbulent regime or otherwise), the assumptions for $B$ or wall losses, or other errors attributable to the naive scaling of the simulations.
-The results could bear on quantum turbulence, which has neither been measured in this temperature range nor in such a large-sized channel of He-II.
+The data does not tend to saturate with beam current, being rather well-described by the linear fit in Fig.~\ref{fig:ucn-vs-current}, in disagreement with the simulations.
+This could signify that future liquid helium UCN sources similar to ours~({\it e.g.}~\cite{bib:albertpaper,bib:turlybekuly}) could be capable of supporting higher power and higher neutron fluxes than anticipated.
+A more detailed analysis of the heater and cryogenic data will be necessary to determine whether the deviation from the model is due to the transient nature of the heating, the nature of the heat conduction (be it in the quantum-turbulent Gorter-Mellink regime or otherwise), the assumptions for the UCN phonon upscattering loss parameter $B$, or wall losses, or other errors attributable to the naive scaling of the simulations.
+The results could bear on quantum turbulence in He-II, which has not been measured in this range of temperatures, channel size, and heat flux.
+The slope of the data with current is less steep than the simulation, for smaller currents.
+This may indicate that wall losses, which should dominate at lower temperatures, are larger than those assumed in the simulation.
+The larger wall losses reduce the sensitivity of the data to the predicted saturation effect.

 The extrapolation of our results to the situation with full liquid levels is rather straightforward.
 None of the geometry will change, save the level of the He-II, the level of the D$_2$O, and the presence of LD$_2$.
 Historically, the most uncertain extrapolation when trying to scale up UCN source technology has been to do with temperature and volume-dependent effects involving the UCN converter materials.
 In our new UCN source, we have demonstrated the ability to extract a large number of UCN through the free surface of a He-II production volume, and to do so reliably and repeatedly in runs that lasted a week.
 Higher heat loads to the He-II mimicking the situation with full liquid levels have been studied by applying additional heat with resistive heaters during the beam-on period, and while the results are still being analyzed, they are encouraging.
 The estimated factor of 61 improvement for full UCN source operations is in reach.